“Steve, how many calories should I eat every day? I have goals!”

 For reference, here are some examples of things that are roughly 650 calories:

 #1) A whole meal’s worth of Sicilian fish with sweet potatoes:

 #3) A large Orange Dream Machine® from Jamba Juice:

-All of those three options above are the same number of calories – however they vary widely in how full they will make you feel!
+All three items above have the same number of calories, but they’ll vary widely in how full they’ll make you feel!